statamic/docs/content/collections/docs/upgrade-guide.md

 - Removed `theme:partial` tag in favor of `partial`.
 - The `content` field is no longer automatically parsed for Antlers.
 You can flag it for parsing in the [blueprint](/blueprints).
 (As well as any other fields)
 - Inside loops `index` now starts at `0`, `count` starts at `1`, and `zero_index` is no more.
+- Statamic no longer automatically registers routes for taxonomies.
+If you need them, you can register them yourself.

 ### Collections